-How to Get a Job as a Financial Adviser
+How to Get a Job as a Financial Advisor

-Personal financial advisers can work for themselves or for a larger firm or company; about 1 in 4 are self-employed, according to the Labor Department.
-In either case, communication skills are essential, since advisers talk to clients about very personal topics, including marriage, divorce, and death.
+Personal financial advisors can work for themselves or for a larger firm or company; about 1 in 4 are self-employed, according to the Labor Department.
+In either case, communication skills are essential, since advisors talk to clients about very personal topics, including marriage, divorce, and death.
 "Financial planning is a very client-centric business—personal attributes are very important, including the ability to listen, be responsive to client needs, and empathy.
-A background in customer service or sales service would be a plus," says Cathy Curtis, an independent, fee-only financial adviser based in Oakland, Calif.
+A background in customer service or sales service would be a plus," says Cathy Curtis, an independent, fee-only financial advisor based in Oakland, Calif.

 Curtis recommends first studying to become a certified financial planner, which requires specific coursework, and gaining work experience at a small- to mid-sized financial planning firm.
 "I wouldn't be picky about my first job in the industry; I would use it as a way to learn about the business," she says.
 Curtis also recommends joining a professional association such as the Financial Planning Association or National Association of Personal Financial Advisors.

 Interview Questions Submitted by Real Financial Advisors